ClifHouck/boot-devstack/README.md

 Also, there's a task file in ${repo_root}/roles/devstack/tasks/customization_tasks.yml where you can specify custom tasks you want to execute before ./stack.sh is run.

+You will likely want to change the name of the key-pair you use in
+${repo_root}/roles/localhost/vars/main.yml, since I hope you're not using mine!

 Needs work to make it more flexible and useful!
 Feel free to contribute!